 I was constantly teased as a kid that I “walk like a girl” and have a “fat ass,” which was often linked to as a “girl’s booty” - another statement I received repeatedly - and you “sound like a girl,” due to my unusually high pitch voice that remained with me pass puberty.
 My effeminate qualities and mannerisms seemed to outweigh the masculine.
 Most all of my friends were girls and I grew up with two older sisters so I hung around all of their girlfriends, which further encouraged my effeminate expression.
 I always felt threatened and unsafe around hyper-masculine men since I faced so much harassment and bullying from men.
 And don’t get me wrong, girls did it too - just not nearly as much as men.
 It was bizarre to me at the moment why I could not get myself to be programmed in the way I was being taught to act as a “man”.

 My mom was not unique, however.
 When her parents came to live with us for about three years, the fierceness my grandmother (grandma Nahounou) displayed was even stronger than my mother.
 Calm, stoic, and poised, my grandmother had a confidence about her that radiated pride.
 All my mother’s siblings would adopt the same behavior.
 Not to mention that the women on my dad’s side were equally of strength.
 My paternal grandmother (grandma Fran) was what they referred to back then as a “tom boy” playing sports with the men in her neighborhood on the weekend at a time (early 1900’s) where that was very taboo for women.
-I’m I grew up revering the strength of women from women in my family.
+She passed that same grit down to her daughter (my aunt) who passed it down to her's (my cousin).
+I grew up revering the strength of women from women in my family.

 I felt the connection of female power was intrinsic to my own nature and with effortless ease I mimicked the qualities of my mother.
 I found myself with a strong desire to emulate the female form.
 My mother owned an African clothing boutique where I spent many afternoons helping her, always wanting to wear the dresses with my mom’s confidence.
 My mother was a beautician and sold cosmetics via Mary Kay.
 She’d bring me to the meets ups with the other ladies at their houses and conventions where I enjoyed helping her set up her make-up display table dreaming of having my mom’s perfect skin and painting her beauty on my face.
 My mom was my first dance teacher.
 She taught my sisters and I traditional West African dances in the living room.
 I learned from a female body the power and sensuality within feminine expression - something I loved performing so much.